Mark Ingram II Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 Matchup vs. Atlanta

-- Over his six career matchups against them, Ingram has averaged 61.3 rushing yards against the Falcons, 34.8 more than his over/under in Sunday's game.
+- Over his six career matchups against the Falcons, Ingram averaged 61.3 rushing yards per game, 36.8 more yards than his over/under in Sunday's game.

-- Ingram, in six matchups against the Falcons, has run for a TD twice, but has yet to total more than one in a single contest.
+- Ingram has had a rushing touchdown in two matchups versus the Falcons, but did not have multiple TDs in either of those games.

 - Note: Ingram's stats vs. Falcons date back to 2016.